juliaaviee/juliaaviee/README.md

-# ✧ Hello, I am Júlia 👋
+# ✧ Hello, I am Júlia.
 ### I’m a Computer Science student and a Data Science intern at TELEBRAS.

 In my day-to-day work, I handle data analysis, dashboard creation, process automation, and support the development of data-driven solutions.